CSP-Encryptors/pages/hacks/digital-famine/cyber/missions/finalVault/the-vault.md

 <script>
 const questions = [
-  // MISSION 1
+  // Mission 1
-  {question:"What is a database schema?",options:["The actual data stored in tables","A blueprint defining table structure, columns, and constraints","A backup file of the database","The SQL queries used to retrieve data"],correct:1,mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"Which constraint uniquely identifies each record in a table?",options:["NOT NULL","UNIQUE","PRIMARY KEY","FOREIGN KEY"],correct:2,mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"What does a FOREIGN KEY do in the earth_base.db?",options:["Encrypts sensitive data","Links two tables by referencing another table's PRIMARY KEY","Makes queries run faster","Prevents duplicate entries"],correct:1,mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"Which SQL statement adds new agents to the database?",options:["CREATE TABLE Agents","INSERT INTO Agents","UPDATE Agents","SELECT FROM Agents"],correct:1,mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"What happens if you delete an agent who verified alien sightings?",options:["Everything deletes automatically","The database prevents deletion to maintain integrity","The agent deletes but sightings remain unchanged","All sightings become unverified"],correct:1,mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"Which data type stores clearance_level values (1-10)?",options:["TEXT","REAL","INTEGER","BLOB"],correct:2,mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"What does CHECK(threat_level >= 1 AND threat_level <= 5) do?",options:["Checks for database corruption","Validates data meets conditions before insertion","Checks for duplicate values","Automatically fixes invalid data"],correct:1,mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"},
+  {question:"What is a database schema?",options:["The actual data stored in tables","A blueprint defining table structure, columns, and constraints","A backup file of the database","The SQL queries used to retrieve data"],correct:1,hint:"It defines the layout — like blueprints for your data structure.",mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"Which constraint uniquely identifies each record in a table?",options:["NOT NULL","UNIQUE","PRIMARY KEY","FOREIGN KEY"],correct:2,hint:"It’s both UNIQUE and NOT NULL.",mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"What does a FOREIGN KEY do in the earth_base.db?",options:["Encrypts sensitive data","Links two tables by referencing another table's PRIMARY KEY","Makes queries run faster","Prevents duplicate entries"],correct:1,hint:"It connects one table to another through shared columns.",mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"Which SQL statement adds new agents to the database?",options:["CREATE TABLE Agents","INSERT INTO Agents","UPDATE Agents","SELECT FROM Agents"],correct:1,hint:"You use it when adding new rows, not changing existing ones.",mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"What happens if you delete an agent who verified alien sightings?",options:["Everything deletes automatically","The database prevents deletion to maintain integrity","The agent deletes but sightings remain unchanged","All sightings become unverified"],correct:1,hint:"Think about what prevents orphaned data.",mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"Which data type stores clearance_level values (1-10)?",options:["TEXT","REAL","INTEGER","BLOB"],correct:2,hint:"They’re whole numbers only.",mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"}, {question:"What does CHECK(threat_level >= 1 AND threat_level <= 5) do?",options:["Checks for database corruption","Validates data meets conditions before insertion","Checks for duplicate values","Automatically fixes invalid data"],correct:1,hint:"It ensures data follows set limits before being added.",mission:1,lessonUrl:"/digital-famine/cyber/submodule_1"},

-  // MISSION 2
+  // Mission 2
-  {question:"What is SQL Injection?",options:["A method to speed up queries","A vulnerability where attackers insert malicious SQL into inputs","A database backup technique","A tool for debugging SQL"],correct:1,mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"}, {question:"Which login input could be a SQL injection attempt?",options:["username: 'john_doe'","username: 'admin' OR '1'='1'","username: 'user@email.com'","username: 'agent_007'"],correct:1,mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"},
-  {question:"What's the best defense against SQL injection?",options:["Using longer passwords","Using parameterized queries with placeholders","Encrypting the database","Limiting login attempts"],correct:1,mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"},
-  {question:"Why is this vulnerable: 'SELECT * FROM Agents WHERE codename=\"' + userInput + '\"'",options:["It uses SELECT statement","User input is directly concatenated into the SQL string","It doesn't check clearance levels","The table name is incorrect"],correct:1,mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"}, {question:"Which payload could expose ALL agent records?",options:["' OR 1=1 --","DELETE FROM Agents","CREATE TABLE hacked","UPDATE Agents SET clearance=10"],correct:0,mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"}, {question:"What does input validation prevent?",options:["Slow queries","Malicious data from being processed by the system","Users from creating accounts","Database backups from failing"],correct:1,mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"},
-  {question:"In SQL injection attacks, what does '--' do?",options:["Subtracts two numbers","Starts a comment, ignoring everything after it","Creates a new table","Encrypts the query"],correct:1,mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"},
+  {question:"What is SQL Injection?",options:["A method to speed up queries","A vulnerability where attackers insert malicious SQL into inputs","A database backup technique","A tool for debugging SQL"],correct:1,hint:"It involves attackers inserting harmful commands into queries.",mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"}, {question:"Which login input could be a SQL injection attempt?",options:["username: 'john_doe'","username: 'admin' OR '1'='1'","username: 'user@email.com'","username: 'agent_007'"],correct:1,hint:"Look for suspicious logic operators like OR 1=1.",mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"}, {question:"What's the best defense against SQL injection?",options:["Using longer passwords","Using parameterized queries with placeholders","Encrypting the database","Limiting login attempts"],correct:1,hint:"It separates user input from actual SQL code.",mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"}, {question:"Why is this vulnerable: 'SELECT * FROM Agents WHERE codename=\"' + userInput + '\"'",options:["It uses SELECT statement","User input is directly concatenated into the SQL string","It doesn't check clearance levels","The table name is incorrect"],correct:1,hint:"It combines untrusted input directly into a query.",mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"}, {question:"Which payload could expose ALL agent records?",options:["' OR 1=1 --","DELETE FROM Agents","CREATE TABLE hacked","UPDATE Agents SET clearance=10"],correct:0,hint:"This one always makes WHERE true.",mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"}, {question:"What does input validation prevent?",options:["Slow queries","Malicious data from being processed by the system","Users from creating accounts","Database backups from failing"],correct:1,hint:"It ensures the data follows rules before being stored.",mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"}, {question:"In SQL injection attacks, what does '--' do?",options:["Subtracts two numbers","Starts a comment, ignoring everything after it","Creates a new table","Encrypts the query"],correct:1,hint:"Attackers use it to comment out the rest of the query.",mission:2,lessonUrl:"/digital-famine/cyber/submodule_2"},

-  // MISSION 3
+  // Mission 3
-  {question:"What's the difference between hashing and encryption?",options:["Hashing is faster than encryption","Hashing is one-way (irreversible), encryption is two-way (reversible)","Hashing works on text, encryption on numbers","There's no difference"],correct:1,mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}, {question:"How many characters is a SHA-256 hash output?",options:["32 hexadecimal characters","64 hexadecimal characters","128 hexadecimal characters","Varies based on input length"],correct:1,mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}, {question:"What is the 'avalanche effect' in SHA-256?",options:["Hashing multiple launch codes simultaneously","A tiny change in input creates a completely different hash","The hash gets longer as input increases","Multiple inputs produce the same hash"],correct:1,mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}, {question:"Why hash launch codes instead of storing them in plaintext?",options:["To save storage space in earth_base.db","To make verification faster","So aliens can't read codes even if they breach the database","Because it's required by defense protocols"],correct:2,mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}, {question:"If you hash 'ALPHA-001' today and tomorrow, will the hashes match?",options:["No - hashes change daily","Yes - hashing is deterministic (same input = same output)","Only if using the same computer","Depends on the time of day"],correct:1,mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}, {question:"What is 'salt' in password hashing?",options:["A secret decryption key","Random data added to passwords before hashing to prevent rainbow table attacks","A specific type of hashing algorithm","A compression method for long passwords"],correct:1,mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}
+  {question:"What's the difference between hashing and encryption?",options:["Hashing is faster than encryption","Hashing is one-way (irreversible), encryption is two-way (reversible)","Hashing works on text, encryption on numbers","There's no difference"],correct:1,hint:"One you can reverse, the other you can’t.",mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}, {question:"How many characters is a SHA-256 hash output?",options:["32 hexadecimal characters","64 hexadecimal characters","128 hexadecimal characters","Varies based on input length"],correct:1,hint:"It’s always the same length: 64 hex characters.",mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}, {question:"What is the 'avalanche effect' in SHA-256?",options:["Hashing multiple launch codes simultaneously","A tiny change in input creates a completely different hash","The hash gets longer as input increases","Multiple inputs produce the same hash"],correct:1,hint:"Even one small input change causes a massive difference.",mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}, {question:"Why hash launch codes instead of storing them in plaintext?",options:["To save storage space in earth_base.db","To make verification faster","So aliens can't read codes even if they breach the database","Because it's required by defense protocols"],correct:2,hint:"Hashing makes leaked data unreadable.",mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}, {question:"If you hash 'ALPHA-001' today and tomorrow, will the hashes match?",options:["No - hashes change daily","Yes - hashing is deterministic (same input = same output)","Only if using the same computer","Depends on the time of day"],correct:1,hint:"Hashing always gives the same output for the same input.",mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}, {question:"What is 'salt' in password hashing?",options:["A secret decryption key","Random data added to passwords before hashing to prevent rainbow table attacks","A specific type of hashing algorithm","A compression method for long passwords"],correct:1,hint:"It randomizes hashes even for identical passwords.",mission:3,lessonUrl:"/digital-famine/cyber/submodule_3"}
 ];

 let currentQuestion = 0;
+let score = 0;
+let retryMode = false;

 function showQuestion() {
   const q = questions[currentQuestion];
-  document.getElementById("progress").textContent = `Question ${currentQuestion + 1} of ${questions.length}`;
+  document.getElementById("progress").textContent = `Question ${currentQuestion + 1} of ${questions.length} | Score: ${score}`;
   document.getElementById("question").textContent = q.question;

   const optionsContainer = document.getElementById("options");